confluentinc/getting-started-guides/java/gitpod.md

 ## Create Topic

 A topic is an immutable, append-only log of events.
-Usually, a topic is comprised of the same kind of events, e.g., in this guide we create a topic for retail purchases.
+Usually, a topic is comprised of the same kind of events, e.g., in this tutorial we create a topic for retail purchases.

 Create a new topic, `purchases`, which you will use to produce and consume events: